 Harmful Insurance Company Practices Threaten Patient Care

-Insurers that focus more on the bottom line than on patients are violating state laws that require them to ensure patients receive timely, medically appropriate care — and to adequately pay providers for that care.
+Many insurance companies are violating state laws that require them to ensure patients receive timely, medically appropriate care — and to adequately pay providers for that care.

-- Paying covered, medically necessary claims on time and in full means hospitals, doctors, and other
+- Paying covered, medically necessary claims on time and in full means hospitals, doctors, and other providers can focus on their primary mission — healing those who are sick and injured.

-providers can focus on their primary mission — healing those who are sick and injured. - Too many insurers violate patients’ trust by imposing unnecessary and harmful barriers to care.
-Practices such as excessive prior authorization mandates, inadequate provider networks, and improperly denied or delayed payments for care only hurt patients and the clinicians who care for them.
+- Those insurers that focus on their bottom lines over the health and well-being of patients are violating the promises made to their enrollees by imposing unnecessary and harmful barriers to care.
+Practices such as excessive prior authorization mandates, inadequate provider networks, and improperly denied or delayed payments for care hurt patients and the clinicians who care for them.

 Care that is delayed is care that is denied, and insurance company practices are getting worse, not better.